 August 3, 2015

 First blend essential oils together.
 Add them to the vodka or witch hazel and shake well for as long as you can.
 Leave them all to settle, then add the vinegar.
-Allow to sit for an hour.
+Allow it to sit for an hour.
 Pour the whole mixture into the water and shake well again.
 Pass liquid through a paper coffee filter.
 Store in a glass bottle and shake well before every use.
 For a stronger scent, allow the oil and vinegar mix to sit longer before adding to the water.

 In a measuring cup, combine the glycerin and witch hazel.
 Add the rest of the ingredients.
-Pour into a 4 ounce, dark colored glass spray bottle.
+Pour into a 4 ounce, dark-colored glass spray bottle.
 Use in the morning and before you go out in the evening.
 Discard after 1 month.